National Archives of Tunisia

-The National Archives of Tunisia (French: Archives nationales de Tunisie) (est. 1988) is headquartered in Tunis on the Boulevard 9 avril 1938.
+The National Archives of Tunisia (French: Archives nationales de Tunisie), established in 1988, is headquartered in Tunis on the Boulevard du 9 Avril 1938.
 Among its holdings are materials generated by various government offices, such as the president, prime minister, and ministries of agriculture, commerce, culture, education, finance, health, social affairs, and transport.

 History

 The Centre des correspondences de l’Etat formed in 1874, and became Archives générales du gouvernement in 1883.
 The archives became a "public institution in accordance with the stipulations of Act n° 88-95" in 1988.
 Its headquarters moved from the office of the prime minister in 1999 to its current building, designed by Samy Ateb and Fethi El Bahri.
 It is near the national library.
 Directors have included Moncef Fakhfakh (1986-circa 1993?) and Hédi Jallab (2011-circa 2016?).